-How Much It Costs to Build an Online Marketplace
+How Much Does It Cost to Build an Online Marketplace in 2024

 With more and more clients switching online in the search of goods and services, there grows the popularity of online marketplaces as the ideal spots for buying and selling whatever you like.
 There are marketplaces for selling and exchanging goods, renting, booking, transport services, tenders, auctions, food delivery, logistics, education, job search, and many others.
 And new types are emerging here and there every other day.
 Well, why not, taking into account the profitability of the online marketplace business.

-The number of digital buyers is going to reach 1,79 billion mark by the end of 2018 with global retail sales reaching almost 3 billion dollars annually.
+In the United States, the eCommerce market is expected to witness consistent growth in the number of users from 2023 to 2027, with an overall increase of 15.2 million users, marking a 5.53 percent growth rate.
+Following nine consecutive years of expansion, this trend is projected to culminate in an estimated 289.91 million users by 2027, setting a new peak.
+It's worth highlighting that the number of eCommerce market users has demonstrated steady growth in recent years.
 For some well-established commerce giants online marketplaces provide more than 40 % of products sold, and for some comparatively new companies, they represent 100% of sales, sometimes exceeding the billion dollar mark.
 Such popularity owes much to numerous advantages online marketplaces give for all the parties involved: buyers, sellers, operators, and third-party vendors like logistic companies.

 Business Advantages of Online Marketplaces